isaackehle/ansible-openssh/README.md

-# Ansible: ssh-config-copy
+# Ansible: ssh-keys

 Push or Pull SSH configuration to/from a server

-Available on Ansible Galaxy: [pgkehle.ssh-config-copy](https://galaxy.ansible.com/pgkehle/ssh-config-copy)
+Available on Ansible Galaxy: [pgkehle.ssh-keys](https://galaxy.ansible.com/pgkehle/ssh-keys)

 # Examples